SolaceDev/solace-dev-codelabs/markdown/solace-masterclass/solace-masterclass.md

   ![order-service-broker-connected.png](img/retail-domain-usecase/order-service-broker-connected.png)
 - Click on the **Create a new basket for ordering** button to simulate a new basket as below:
   ![order-service-basket-init.png](img/retail-domain-usecase/order-service-basket-init.png)
-- In the background after 10-15 seconds, the basket is converted into an order and an _Order-Created_ event is automatically triggered and the status of the order is automatically updated to CREATED as below :
+- In the background after 10–15 seconds, the basket is converted into an order and an _Order-Created_ event is automatically triggered, and the status of the order is automatically updated to CREATED as below :
   ![order-created.png](img/retail-domain-usecase/order-created.png)
 - The _Order-Created_ is published to the topic defined in the Event Portal design as below :
   ![ep-Order-created-event.png](img/retail-domain-usecase/ep-Order-created-event.png)